amandeepsaluja/gcp-dataflow-pipeline/README.md

 In this step, we will be setting up Terraform to create the infrastructure needed to run the pipeline.The Terraform code will be written in the `main.tf` file.

-### 3. Create and Deploy Docker Image on Artifact Registry
+### 3. Create and Deploy Docker Image of the Flex Template on Artifact Registry

 In this step, we will be creating a Docker image that will be used to run the pipeline.
 The Docker image will be created in the `Dockerfile` file.
 We will then deploy the Docker image to Artifact Registry.

+### 4. Build and run the job

+In this step, we will be building and running the job using the Dataflow service.
+The job will be run using the `run.sh` script.